IBM 3705 Communications Controller: Architecture

 The storage word length is 16 bits.
 The registers have the same width as the address bus.
 Their length varies between 16, 18 and 20 bits depending on the amount of storage installed.
 A particular interrupt level has eight registers.
-Register zero is the program counter which gave the address of the next instruction to be executed; the other seven are accumulators.
+Register zero is the program counter which gives the address of the next instruction to be executed; the other seven are accumulators.
 The four odd-numbered accumulators can be addressed as eight single-byte accumulators.

 Instructions are fairly simple.
 Most are register-to-register or register-immediate instructions which execute in a single memory cycle.
 There are eight storage reference instructions which require two or three storage cycles to complete.
 The only shift capability is to shift right one or to add a register to itself.

 Special hardware assists in the calculation of a cyclic redundancy check for detection of transmission errors.
 Both CRC-16 CCITT and CRC-16 IBM are supported.
 Assuming the running value is maintained in storage, the execution time to accumulate one more byte is five storage cycles (three instructions).

 Rapid context switching was a design objective.
 The register file is divided into four sections.
 The three commonly used interrupt levels and the background level have distinct sets of registers.
 Therefore, entry into most interrupt levels does not require saving the registers of the interrupted program.
-The infrequently used level which processed program and hardware errors shares registers with the next highest level and thus has to save and restore registers.
+The infrequently used level which processes program and hardware errors shares registers with the next highest level and thus has to save and restore registers.